terra-campaigns/arrival/campaign/part02/chap008.md

 - [ ] #strategic Cagoth-ze had Imortra build a summoning circle and summon Lasbascilag (the Lesser Infernal Tutor).
 Immorta wants nothing to do with the devil (she knows how dangerous it is).
 Cagoth thinks he can control the devil to get valuable information.
 - [ ] #strategic The furnace in area 206 (pg 54) is drawing tremendous arcane power beyond any one wizard’s ability to control.
 The source of this power lies deeper in the citadel.
 The draw of power to this furnace is keeping this power tethered and strained.
 It’s like a knot in a tangle of ropes.
 - [ ] #spoiler Closing the portal requires more than just traditional magic or arcane manipulation.
 A darkness deep below the Scarlet Citadel is responsible for the open wound leading to the Dry Lands.
-- [ ] #spoiler Torture of Galiera and the calling for the Angel Hound
+- [x] #spoiler Torture of Galiera and the calling for the Angel Hound
 - [ ] #spoiler Cagoth-ze is a powerful wizard but completely obsessed with acquiring knowledge of the elves who used to be here.
 The elves managed to hide their lore not in a place, but in a time, and that steered Cagoth-ze into the twisted practice of Time Magic.
 It’s amazing he hasn’t torn himself into pieces spread over thousands of years practicing this type of heretical magic.
 - [ ] #spoiler  Cagoth-ze has constructs traveling into the future to recover elven tomes hidden away in the future.
 They bring them back and attempt to copy them before those tomes disappear back to the future.
 It takes many runs on the same book to make a full copy.
 It’ll take years to get the whole library copied.
 - [ ] #puzzle Exit of Mystra's door is in the Dannamore Hold ruins
-- [ ] #puzzle The furnace in area 206 (pg 54) is drawing tremendous arcane power beyond any one wizard’s ability to control.
-The source of this power lies deeper in the citadel.
-The draw of power to this furnace is keeping this power tethered and strained.
-It’s like a knot in a tangle of ropes.
 - [ ] #puzzle The multiple nodes tying these lines of power together.
 Each must be disabled to release the tension of the lines.
 - [ ] #spoiler Level 3 used to be the dwarven barracks of the dwarves who built the Scarlet Citadel but is now overrun with trollkin and dire owlbears bred by the dwarves long ago.
 Below are the unconstructed caverns of the Ghost Domain - where a dark river flows.
+- [ ] #spoiler ?? not now Gaelira was sent to Raganni for a Lich ritual (wait for characters to be level 5?)

 **Linhe**
 - [ ] #puzzle FFKA very little knowledge about the castle - and just a bunch of religious bullies
-- [ ] #puzzle Every few months, on the night of the new moon, hordes of undead appear from the Ghost Domain and invade Linhe.
+- [x] #puzzle Every few months, on the night of the new moon, hordes of undead appear from the Ghost Domain and invade Linhe.
 - [ ] #puzzle Dark thunderstorms a becoming very frequent and the [Desolate Flats](../context/environments.md#Desolate) are becoming even more bare, and the undead are now coming - related to the weakening of the Angel Hound spirit (and the Brezal Paths energy overflowing).
-- [ ] #spoiler  Province of Linhe is the most important in Katho, after the capital - as the last territorial defence against the south.
+- [x] #spoiler  Province of Linhe is the most important in Katho, after the capital - as the last territorial defence against the south.
 - [ ] #context Darklake in the Ghost Domain connects this world with the world of the dead.
 A great and terrible river runs underneath the world in Linhe – this is actually a branch of the River Styx.
-- [ ] #puzzle Similar creatures to the Lady Scurvy ghouls were once fought in the Katho-D'Elsin war - and are thralls of the vampires, but not with the attached symbiont.
+- [x] #puzzle Similar creatures to the Lady Scurvy ghouls were once fought in the Katho-D'Elsin war - and are thralls of the vampires, but not with the attached symbiont.
-- [ ] #spoiler Give hint that the Rurkinar have been trying to communicate with the Angel Hound, with no success
+- [x] #spoiler Give hint that the Rurkinar have been trying to communicate with the Angel Hound, with no success

 **General**
-- [ ] #spoiler Music about the Glasrath heroes that saved the mountains and then died in the tunnels.
+- [x] #spoiler Music about the Glasrath heroes that saved the mountains and then died in the tunnels.
 - [ ] #spoiler Frost goblins come from D'Elsin and the non-evil have been pushed north by the forces of Turnskull advancing
 - [ ] #spoiler Theory around existence of shadow dragons.
 - [ ] #context  Age of dragons in the past, now they barely leave the Dragons' Island
 - [ ] #context Stone from Gaelira in a book of Geology of Etor - where the Ghost Domain subsides with the surface [D'Elsin](../context/secrets/secretsRealms.md#D'Elsin).
-These rocks were used in the long past by godbound mechanics.
+These rocks were used in the long past by Seraphic engine makers.
 - [ ] #spoiler Foucheresia is joining Katho in the war, and sending the Thymar host south
 - [ ] #spoiler Agents of Silk have captured Daardendrien Turan, the Nurderad clan elder and replaced him with a puppet